Sangharama (Buddhist deity): Guan Yu as Sangharama

 The Buddhist scriptures do not record Guan Yu as a Sangharama deity, and there was no such custom before the Sui dynasty.
 The origin of this is said to be related to the Tiantai Sect founder Zhiyi.

 Legend has it that Zhiyi was searching for a site to build a temple on Jade Spring Hill in Jingzhou when Guan Yu appeared while he was meditating in the mountain at night and offered to help him build the temple.
 After the temple was completed, Guan Yu became a disciple of the Buddha by taking refuge and vowed to be a protector of Buddhism.
 From then on, temples began to worship Guan Yu as their protector.

 However, replacing the original twenty-one bodhisattvas with Guan Yu alone does not seem to be the original intention of Zhiyi.
-The fourth volume of the "Biography of the Wise Master" records this matter: "On the evening when the clouds opened up and the moon was clear, I saw two men, with all the ministers, as majestic as kings, the elder one with beautiful beard and rich, the younger one with crowned hat and beautiful hair, coming forward to pay homage!
-The teacher asked where he came from?
-He said he was Guan Yu, the former general of Shu, and pointed to the young man and said: My son Guan Ping also.
-The Han dynasty at the end of the chaos, Nine Provinces split, Cao Cao unkind, Sun Quan self-preservation, I righteous subject Shu Han, hope to restore the emperor's family, the time is contrary, have the will to fail, die with residual martyrdom.
-"The teacher then held the furnace and gave the five precepts."
+The fourth volume of the "Biography of the Wise Master" records this matter: "That evening, the clouds parted and the moon shone brightly.
+Two men appeared, majestic as kings.
+The elder had a thick, beautiful beard, while the younger wore a hat and had flowing hair.
+They approached and paid their respects.
+The master asked, "Where do you come from?"
+The elder replied, "I am Guan Yu, the former general of Shu."
+Pointing to the younger, he said, "This is my son, Guan Ping.
+At the end of the Han Dynasty, China was in turmoil, and the Three Kingdoms squabbled for the throne.
+Cao Cao was ruthless, Sun Quan strove to protect himself, and I, a righteous general of Shu Han, aspired to restore the imperial family.
+However, circumstances prevented me from achieving my virtuous aim, and I died with lingering glory."
+The master then lit a furnace and bestowed upon him the Five Precepts."
 In these accounts, there is no mention that the Master of the Wise Men wanted to replace the original twenty-one holy saints with Guan Yu alone.

 However, after the precedent of worshipping Guan Yu was set by the Tiantai Buddhist monasteries, all the monasteries followed suit, and gradually Guan Yu became the two major Dharmapalas in Chinese Buddhist monasteries, along with Weituo.
 In temples where Buddhism and Taoism are fused and where there is a Three Jewels Hall or a Guanyin-dian, it is common to have the statues of Weituo and Guan Yu standing left and right in front of the hall.

 Later on, Guan Yu's festival day - the 13th of May or the 24th of June on the Chinese calendar - is regarded as the feast day for Sangharama Bodhisattva.
 Some Buddhist temples also hold special Buddhist services to commemorate this occasion.

 Unlike other religions that worship Guan Yu, the statue of Guan Yu is always depicted in a standing position (or in a seated position if worshiped in a separate temple), and sometimes is depicted with a simple sword rather than his familiar Guandao halberd.